Mohammad bin Abdulkarim Al-Issa: Auschwitz visit

 Dr Issa leads a delegation of Muslim leaders to Auschwitz Memorial in January 2020.

 As the head of the MWL and a key Muslim voice for interfaith peace and coexistence, Dr Al-Issa collaborated with the American Jewish Committee (AJC) to lead an historic delegation of senior Muslim scholars and leaders to the Auschwitz concentration camp in January 2020.
 The delegation consisted of 62 Muslims, including 25 prominent religious leaders, from 28 countries.

 The visit aimed at condemning the atrocities carried out against the Jews during the World War II and expressing solidarity in standing against oppressors.
 AJC CEO David Harris said Dr Al-Issa's visit was the “most senior Islamic leadership delegation to ever visit Auschwitz or any Nazi German death camp”.
 Harris called the visit a "direct rebuttal to the extremists who threaten us all".

+In the same month, Al-Issa and MWL signed a formal Memorandum of Understanding with the American Jewish Committee (AJC) to combat antisemitism and Islamophobia and deepen Muslim-Jewish ties.

 Dr Al-Issa led a similar delegation to the Auschwitz-Birkenau State Museum again in January 2022.

+Bloomberg has commended Al-Issa's sustained work against antisemitism and Holocaust denial.
+The Bloomberg said Al-Issa had “for years has advocated against antisemitism and Holocaust denial and led the most prominent Islamic delegation to Auschwitz".